klamping/unmanagement/manuscript/preface.md

 # Preface

-*Disclaimer: You may want to skip ahead to "A Familiar Performance Review", as these next couple parts aren't completed yet.*

 A few years ago I began writing about management, although I've never actually been a manager.
 I didn't intend to become so interested in it.
 I didn't like management; it always seemed to get in the way; dictating how things were to be done.

 I couldn't understand why someone would want to be a manager.
 To me, you traded in actual productive work for days of mindlessly balancing budgets and creating stuffy PowerPoint presentations.

-something changed along the way

-became more interested in the human aspect

-growing people, teaching, finding others

-Great books:
-- Creativity, Inc
-- Motivation

-Great podcasts:
-- Safety moment

-It's been risky writing about management.
-I usually have a reason for writing what I do, as it's usually relevant to recent events.
+Then I realized there was another side to management.
+A human side.
+One focused on growing people, teaching and mentoring, finding the passion that lives inside others and igniting it.

+I began to devour books on the subject. *Creativity, Inc*, *The Year Without Pants*, and *Joy at Work*, to name a few.
+I was captivated with how much better we could be treating each others  as humans working together.

+At the same time, I began filling up my podcast queue with great shows like [the Pre-Accident Investigation Podcast](http://preaccidentpodcast.podbean.com/), [the Work Talk Show](http://worktalkshow.com/) and [the Future of Work Podcast](https://thefutureorganization.com/future-work-podcast/).

+With so much great input coming in, I was bound to want to write my own kind of output.
+I can't claim to bring anything new to the table with what I write, but I do believe in everything I've written.

+I believe managers should act like coaches, that proper recognition should be hard to do, and most importantly, that we'd live richer, fuller lives if we realized that companies are a complex orchestra of human lives.